-It is against The College of Idaho policy and prohibited by Title IX to discriminate based on sex in education programs and activities.
-Title IX protects students, employees, applicants for admissions and employment, and other persons from all forms of sex discrimination.
-Included in the definition of sex discrimination: sexual misconduct, including sexual harassment, sexual assault, sexual battery, and rape; relationship and dating violence; stalking; bullying; hazing; and bias (hate) crimes.
-Students, as well as other persons, are protected by Title IX regardless of their sex, sexual orientation, gender identity, part or full-time status, disability, race or national origin in all aspects of the College's educational programs and activities.
+It is against The College of Idaho policy and prohibited by Title IX of the Education Amendments of 1972 to discriminate based on sex in education programs and activities.
+Title IX protects students, employees, applicants for admissions and employment, and other persons from all forms of sex discrimination, including sex-based harassment, dating violence, domestic violence, sexual assault, stalking and bias (hate) crimes based on sex.
+Students are protected in all aspects of the College's educational programs and activities regardless of their sex, sexual orientation, gender identity, sex characteristics, sex stereotypes, or pregnancy and related conditions.